benevolent-games/batchimage/readme.md

 # 🖼️ `@benev/batchimage` convert images

-***bulk image conversion and compression, command-line tool***
+***command-line tool for converting and compressing images***

 it reads a folder with images in it, and then generates and outputs images into a different directory.

-the output directory will have the same structure.
+it's recursive, and the output directory will have the same structure.

 assuming you've installed `nodejs`, you do it like this: